(Back to the Crossroads Search main page)

 China Dimensions (CIESIN/SEDAC)

-The China Data Management Team of SEDAC (Socioeconomic Data and Applications Center) at CIESIN has developed a large collection of data on China to be used in consort with GIS systems, such as: County-Level Data on Population and Agriculture, 1990: Keyed to 1:1M GIS Map.
+The China Data Management Team of SEDAC (Socioeconomic Data and Applications Center) at CIESIN developed a large collection of data on China up to the first half of the 1990s, to be used in consort with GIS systems, such as: County-Level Data on Population and Agriculture, 1990: Keyed to 1:1M GIS Map.
 County-Level Data on Provincial Economic Yearbooks, 1990-91: Keyed to 1:1M GIS Map.
 Agricultural Statistics of the People's Republic of China, 1949-94.

 Colorado by the Numbers (CBN) (University of Colorado at Boulder Government Publications Library)